Game-theoretic statistics and safe anytime-valid inference: SAVI as a Frequentist -- Evidential -- Bayesian middle ground?

 We see that all elements $\theta$ of an e-confidence interval must have $\bar{P}(\theta \mid X^{\tau}) \geq \alpha$; for a Bayesian credible interval this only has to hold in average over the prior, causing the latter to be narrower in practice.

 Intriguingly though, some Bayesian statisticians have noted that the standard Bayesian posterior credible interval has no clear `evidential' interpretation.
 They instead propose a {\em Bayesian support interval\/} \citep{wagenmakers2020support}---also called `evidential support interval'--- where the $k$- support interval is the interval containing all parameter values under which the observed data $X^{\tau}$ are at least $k$ times as likely than under the Bayesian marginal distribution'.
 As \cite{PawelLW22} note, for simple nulls and $k < 1$, this actually coincides precisely with the $(1-k$)-e-confidence interval based on the family of e-values based on the same prior density $w$ as the Bayes marginal.
-If one were to consider growing sequences of data and use the same prior at each sample size $t$, the resulting process of support intervals would also be a standard confidence sequence in our sense.

 We would venture that, for models $\Pi$ with parameter of interest $\theta = \phi(P)$ and additional nuisance parameters, and also in nonparametric settings, the e-confidence intervals based on a family $\{\prode{\tau}{\theta} : \theta \in \Theta \}$ still have an `evidential' interpretation, although in this case they will usually not be equal to a Bayesian support interval any more.